Danish Code: Implication and importance of the Code

 The English envoy to Denmark at the time, Robert Molesworth, praises the Danish Code in his otherwise highly negative text, An account of Denmark as it was in the year 1692.
-He states that in justice, brevity and clarity, the Code surpasses all other legal texts he knows of.
-It is so clear and simple to understand, that any literate person can understand his case and is able to represent himself in Court if he so wishes.
+He states that in justice, brevity and clarity, the ‘Code surpasses all other legal texts he knows of’ - ‘it is so clear and simple to understand, that any literate person can understand his case and is able to represent himself in Court if he so wishes’, perhaps a rather fanciful statement about the imagined social significance of the text.

+In later centuries, the law was subject to amendments and attempts at scholarly systematisations but was not treated as an all-encompassing, single universal ‘system’ or ‘source’ of law.
+Over time, it was not replaced, and its significance weakened, but certain of its provision are still relevant and invoked in judicial decisions.